INCATools/verificado/README.md

 filename: path/to/filename.csv
 ```

-The filename should have the following columns:
+The filename can be in TSV or CSV and should have the following columns:

 | s                   | slabel                                | user_slabel                               | o                  | olabel                                | user_olabel                               |
 |---------------------|---------------------------------------|-------------------------------------------|--------------------|---------------------------------------|-------------------------------------------|
 | the subject term ID | the label of the term in the column s | optional label for the term given by user | the object term ID | the label of the term in the column s | optional label for the term given by user |

+When using CSV, double-quote if the label contains a common.

 ## Run relation-validator CLI